ABHAY0301/30_Days_SQL_Question_Challenge/README.md

 # 30_Days_SQL_Question_Challenge

-I am starting a 30 SQL questions challenge and documenting my progress and solutions in this GitHub repository.
+I am starting a 30 Days SQL questions challenge and documenting my progress and solutions in this GitHub repository.

 ## 🎯 Objective